Trustworthy Florida BUI Lawyer

 Boating under the influence is a severe criminal offense that can carry substantial legal penalties.
 Common consequences accused Florida boaters can expect to face include jail time, monetary fines, employment challenges and probation.
 However, additional penalties may be possible depending on the case’s specific circumstances and whether or not the accused boater has a prior BUI offense on their criminal record.

-Can I Be Charged with BUI if My Blood Alcohol Content (BAC) is Under the Legal Limit?
+Can You Be Charged with BUI if Your BAC is Under the Legal Limit?

-In Florida, the Fish and Wildlife Conversation Commission has the power to enforce the state’s laws and ensure every boater on the water adheres to those regulations.
-This organization regularly stops boaters and performs blood-alcohol or field sobriety tests to identify if the individual is showing signs of impairment.
+In Florida, the FWC has the power to enforce the state’s laws and ensure every boater on the water adheres to those regulations.
+This organization regularly stops boaters and performs blood alcohol or field sobriety tests to identify if the individual is showing signs of impairment.
 During a stop, law enforcement officials have discretion and are able to make decisions on whether they believe a boater’s normal faculties are compromised.
 Suppose the officer thinks the boater is operating the vessel under the influence of drugs or alcohol.
-In that case, they may be subject to arrest, even if their blood-alcohol content is below the legal limit.
+In that case, they may be subject to arrest, even if their BAC is below the legal limit.

 How We Can Battle Against Your Florida BUI Charges

 Evidence is everything when it comes to successfully fighting back after being arrested for boating under the influence.
-We will evaluate the case from beginning to end to identify the evidence against our client and to build the best possible plan to protect their rights.
+We will evaluate the case from beginning to end to identify the evidence against our client and build the most favorable plan to protect their rights.

 Furthermore, field sobriety tests have many common concerns, especially when conducted on the water.
 The shaky surface of the boat can make it difficult to balance, causing individuals to stumble.
 Officers can incorrectly view that behavior as an indication of intoxication, which can result in an arrest.